michael-020/CacheUp/README.md

 ### 🔹 Backend

-Make sure your `.env` has a valid MongoDB connection string.
+Make sure your `.env` has a valid MongoDB connection string and the other variables.

 Run in development mode: